srndic/rsa/docs/readme.txt

 There are two benchmarks implemented: prime generation and key generation benchmarks.
-They rely on scilab (an open-source scientific software package for numerical computation), and can only be ran on GNU/Linux systems.
+They rely on scilab (an open-source scientific software package for numerical computation), and can only be ran on POSIX systems.
 The benchmarks can be run by running the timeprimes.sh or timekeys.sh shell scripts, without parameters or with two parameters representing a range of numbers.
 The numbers from that range are used for input in the main program,